What’s for Lunch?

 FOOD

 Food is the primary focus in the process, in support of serving a healthy, whole food based school lunch.
 We refer to this as “defining your food standards.”
-We are not referring to federal or state code (while important and will be taken into consideration,) we are talking about how your district defines or describe the food ingredients procured for your meal programs.
+We are not referring to federal or state code (while important and will be taken into consideration,) we are talking about how your district defines or describes the food ingredients procured for your meal programs.

 Food standards definitions guide menu planning and ultimately procurement.
 The amount of district and community stakeholders shaping and defining standards in food procurement is growing as school districts recognize the value in creating a healthy school environment on all levels, including the dining room.